bduroule/ft_ls-1/README.md

 `-o` ❌List in long format but omit group.
 `-r` 🔶Reverse sort. *Operational except were two sort values are identical*
 `-t` 🔶Sort by time of last modification. *Works except in one case of the same time ft_ls and .*
-`-u` ❌Sort by time of last access.
+`-u` ✅Sort by time of last access.
 `-A` ❌List all entries except for `.` and `..`.
 `-F` ❌Display after pathname: `/`directory, `*`executable, `@`sym link, `=`socket, `%`whiteout, `|`FIFO.
 `-G` ❌Coloured output.
 `-R` ✅Recursively search directories
 `-S` ✅Sort by file size.
+`-T` ✅Show time information in full.
-`-U` ❌Sort by time of file creation.
+`-U` ✅Sort by time of file creation.
 `-1` ❌Force output to be one entry per line.
 ***
 ### Using the project